Sybilai/Bomberman-Env/README.md

 ###Bomberman

-The Bomberman that is now ready for an AI vs AI showdown it’s really just a simplistic version of the classic game.
+The game Bomberman, that is now ready for an AI vs AI showdown is really just a simplistic version of the classic game with the same name.
 The gameplay consists of a grid with a predetermined width and height on which any AI can move freely and can plant and/or move bombs.
-When a bomb explodes and an AI is near it that AI will die.
+If a bomb explodes and an AI is near it that AI will die.
 There are also immobile blocks that will serve as obstacles for the AI.

 ###Room